cgorringe/OpenTrip/OpenTrip_Core.md

 <dl>
   <dt>Date</dt>
-  <dd>A Date in OpenTrip is specified by [RFC3339](http://tools.ietf.org/html/rfc3339), the same used in the Atom Syndication Format.
-See [RFC4287 section 3.3](http://tools.ietf.org/html/rfc4287#section-3.3).
+  <dd>A Date in OpenTrip is specified by <a href="http://tools.ietf.org/html/rfc3339">RFC3339</a>, the same used in the Atom Syndication Format.
+See <a href="http://tools.ietf.org/html/rfc4287#section-3.3">RFC4287 section 3.3</a>.
   </dd>
 </dl>